lilybarrett/sinatra_clinic_travel_tracker/README.md

 * erb is just embedded ruby, you can use pry simply by throwing `<% binding.pry %>` into your erb file!

 ---
-### Destination Bucket List
+### Travel Tracker
 ```
 checklist -
-[ ]  visiting ‘/destinations’ should show me an unordered list of all the desti˜nations from the txt file with each destination as its own <li>
+[ ]  visiting ‘/traveled_to_list’ should show me an unordered list of all the locations from the txt file, with each location as its own <li> element
-[ ]  as a user I want to be able to add destinations via a form that should add it to ‘destinations.txt’, then it should redirect me to the page I was just on, ‘/destinations’, so I can see all the previous entries plus the new destination I just submitted
+[ ]  as a user I want to be able to add recent trip destinations via a form that should add it to ‘traveled_to.txt’, then it should redirect me to the page I was just on, ‘/traveled_to_list’, so I can see all the previous entries plus the new location I just submitted
-[ ]  root should redirect to “/destinations"
+[ ]  root should redirect to “/traveled_to_list"
 ```